cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-15-i- am-switching-to-python-and-actually-liking-it.md

 I use [pre-commit](https://pre-commit.com/) to run checks and format code before committing.
 It helps ensure that the code is always in a good state and follows the project’s coding standards.
-For example, I use it to run [ruff-pre-commit](https://github.com/astral-sh/ruff-pre-commit) and `gitleaks` before committing code.
+For example, I use it to run [ruff-pre-commit](https://github.com/astral-sh/ruff-pre-commit) and `gitleaks` before committing my code.

 # Infrastructure Management